 Send invoices quickly.

-The best way to get paid fast is to send invoices immediately after you complete a load.
+If factoring isn’t the right choice for you, make sure to send invoices immediately after you complete a load.
 When you’re on the road, it can be difficult to maintain invoices, especially if you fall behind.
-But to keep cashflow strong, you will want to invoice immediately.
+But to keep cash flow strong, you will want to invoice immediately.
 This will ensure you always have money coming in and avoid a backlog.

 The good news is that a TMS (trucking management software) can help you streamline and organize most of this paperwork.